SIAGOptimization/siagoptimization.github.io/README.md

 Getting Involved
 ================

-How to join SIAG/OPT
+How to join the SIAM Activity Group on Optimization
 -----------------------------------------------------------------------------------------------------------------------------------------

 Membership in SIAM activity groups is open only to [SIAM members](http://www.siam.org/membership/).
 You can join SIAG/OPT or any other activity group when you initiate or renew your membership or via [join SIAG](https://my.siam.org/forms/join_siag.htm).

-Posting to SIAG/OPT
+Posting to SIAM's Engage Platform
 ---------------------------------------------------------------------------------------------------------------------------------------

 [SIAG/OPT has a mailing list/discussion board on SIAM's Engage platform](https://engage.siam.org/communities/community-home/digestviewer?communitykey=99708ec8-56ff-4a38-b638-918646d1b321&tab=digestviewer).
 If you are a member of SIAG/OPT and have previously logged in to [SIAM's Engage platform](https://engage.siam.org "SIAM Engage"), you may post messages to the SIAG/OPT membership by sending mail to [siam-opt](mailto:siam-opt@connectedcommunity.org) for redistribution.
 Typical messages include announcements of new books, new papers, conferences, workshop and job positions.
 For further questions, please refer to [SIAM's Engage FAQ](https://engage.siam.org/participate/faq).